dataflake/dataflake.ldapconnection/docs/install.rst

 to the necessary ``eggs`` section to have it pulled in automatically.

-When you ``easy_install``  or ``pip`` :mod:`dataflake.fakeldap`, the :term:`python-ldap` libraries are installed if they are not present.
+When you ``easy_install``  or ``pip`` :mod:`dataflake.fakeldap`, the :term:`pyldap` libraries are installed if they are not present.